nileshk08/champsim_accelerator_thesis/README.md

 modify according to our work needs.
 ChampSim can simulate single as well as multi-core systems.
 It takes application traces as input and generates simulation results.
 ChampSim has already provided the traces for a different set of benchmarks.
-If we want to use traces for a particular application, ChamSim has the convenience to generate traces for a partic- ular application using the PIN tool.
+If we want to use traces for a particular application, ChamSim has the convenience to generate traces for a particular application using the PIN tool.
 It supports different replacement policies, prefetching techniques and branch predictors at different levels of cache.
 It gives the flexibility to implement new policies/prefetchers/predictors and update the existing ones.
 This repository is an extension of the original ChampSim repository(https://github.com/ChampSim/ChampSim), where we made some of the changes to simulate it for accelerator-centric architecture.